Furniture Guide: Create a Stylish and Functional Living Room!

 Conversation areas have more leeway when it comes to the placement of individual pieces.
 Because there is no TV to consider, conversation areas can inhabit any area of the room, including corners or central in the space.

-• If you're creating a corner conversation area, the general rule is that seating pieces should be placed close to the wall, but with about 4" of room between the wall and the back or side of the piece. *If you have reclining furniture, then they will need to be placed further away so there is room to recline.
+If you're creating a corner conversation area, the general rule is that seating pieces should be placed close to the wall, but with about 4" of room between the wall and the back or side of the piece. *If you have reclining furniture, then they will need to be placed further away so there is room to recline.

-• If you are creating a central conversation area, you don't necessarily have to follow the same spacing rules as in entertainment zones.
-The seating pieces can have more room between them, and they can be angled towards one another instead of a TV, but we do still recommend keeping all seating pieces in your converstation area within 6" of a coffee table or end table so your guests have a place for drinks and food.
+If you are creating a central conversation area, you don't necessarily have to follow the same spacing rules as in entertainment zones.
+The seating pieces can have more room between them, and they can be angled towards one another instead of a TV, but we do still recommend keeping all seating pieces in your conversation area within 6" of a coffee table or end table so your guests have a place for drinks and food.

 Choosing the Right Foundational Furnishings

-Placement: Choose a sectional that complements your needs and decor, then use it as one of the anchor pieces in your room.
-If you’re creating an entertainment zone, you should focus on placing your sectional an appropriate distance away from your TV stand, either along a wall or in a central location, depending on the size of the room.
-If you’re thinking about a conversation area, you don’t need to consider the TV stand, so just use your sectional as an anchor and place it where it best fits and has enough space around it to place your other seating options.
+- If you’re thinking about a conversation area, you don’t need to consider the TV stand, so just use your sectional as an anchor and place it where it best fits and has enough space around it to place your other seating options.

-Sofas - Sofas are the classic choice for living rooms.
-Like with sectionals, you should start by figuring out a size and shape that will best suit your space.
-Then, you should narrow down your options by thinking about what kinds of features you want it to have.
-For example, if you think you’ll primarily be using your living room for personal relaxation, then maybe it’s time to consider a power reclining sofa.
 If you don’t watch much TV and use your living room for entertaining friends, then maybe a smaller sofa with undeniable style is more your vibe.
 Opt for a design that complements your decor and provides the right kind of comfortable seating for your needs.

-Placement: For sofas, follow the same placement advice given above for sectionals.
+Sofa Placement: For sofas, follow the same placement advice given above for sectionals.

-Placement: The placement of your coffee table should be centered in front of your seating arrangement, within reach of all seating options for easy access to drinks, snacks, or books.
+Coffee Table Placement: The placement of your coffee table should be centered in front of your seating arrangement, within reach of all seating options for easy access to drinks, snacks, or books.
 Leave enough space between furnishings to allow for easy movement around the room.
 Additionally, consider the height of the coffee table in relation to the height of your seating.
 Ideally, the coffee table should be at a similar height to the seat cushions or slightly lower, creating a comfortable and visually pleasing arrangement.

 Placement: Lounge chairs usually work best in living rooms when they are used as additional seating options in your entertainment zone or conversation area, so it’s usually best to place them near your sofa or sectional.
 That said, you can also use them as stand-alone pieces in a cozy corner to create the ultimate reading nook or rest area!